Stroke Treatment Options

 - Medication to dissolve the blood clot ("clot-busting" medication) given up to four and a half hours from the first symptoms

 - Treatment to find and remove the clot (clot retrieval), up to eight hours from the first symptoms

 - Blood vessel surgery to treat aneurysms, arteriovenous malformations and hemorrhagic strokes (strokes caused by bleeding in the brain)

-The Oregon Stroke Center team may decide that other treatments will help.
+The OHSU Stroke Center team may decide that other treatments will help.
 These can include:

 - Removing a clot (clot retrieval) more than eight hours after symptoms start

 - Using a small medical device (stent) to hold an artery open

 - Doing surgery or another procedure to open a narrow carotid artery